How to Elope to Scotland – A handy guide

 Please also head over to our website and check us out if you like the look of our work.
 We Are Elopers

 Glencoe is around 2.5 hours drive from Edinburgh and around 2 hours from Glasgow.

-The river rushes through the foot of the Glen and tumbles into waterfalls and rock pools, there are vast open areas with a beautiful milky Lochan as well as some enchanted native woodland nearby.
+The river rushes through the foot of the Glen and tumbles into waterfalls and rock pools.
+There is also a vast open plain with a beautiful Loch at the base of steep soaring crags as well as some enchanted native woodland nearby.

-If you are keen to take things further and adventure further I’m always up to do some longer hikes during the photo session, for instance, the walk into the Lost Valley (1 hour-ish ) is a great wander through some stunning terrain.
+Note: If you are keen to adventure further I’m always up to do some longer hikes during the photo session.
+For instance, the walk into the Lost Valley (1 hour-ish ) is a great wander through some stunning terrain.

 Isle of Skye Elopement

 The Isle of Skye is around 6 hours drive from Edinburgh/Glasgow.

 Skye is one of the most magical places in the UK, possibly the World!

 The landscape is wild, complete with twisting volcanic rock spires, crystal clear waterfalls, quaint villages, dramatic cliff edges and incredible beaches.